cerner/terra-toolkit/README.md

 - Install with [npm](https://www.npmjs.com): `npm install terra-toolkit --save-dev`

-Terar toolkit uses docker to run selenium to ensure a consistent testing environment locally and in continuous integration build systems.
+Terra toolkit uses docker to run selenium to ensure a consistent testing environment locally and in continuous integration build systems.
 To use nightwatch with terra toolkit you must install docker on your machine: https://www.docker.com/

 ## Webdriver.io Utility